Corporate Responsibility

 Standards of Conduct

-Each employee always has an obligation to observe and follow the company’s policies and to maintain proper standards of conduct.
-Standards are enumerated in the Burford Employee Handbook.
+Each employee has an ongoing obligation to observe and comply with the company’s policies and to maintain proper standards of conduct.
+These standards are enumerated in the Burford Employee Handbook, which is provided to all employees upon joining and is available at all times thereafter.

 Recruitment Policy

-Burford operates a robust recruitment and onboarding programme, including conducting eligibility to work for all employees to safeguard against human trafficking or employees being forced to work against their will.
+Burford operates a robust recruitment and onboarding programme, including conducting eligibility to work checks for all employees, to safeguard against human trafficking or individuals being forced to work against their will.

 Global Screening

-Burford screens all prospective clients and suppliers in high-risk jurisdictions.
-The comprehensive screen includes a history of legal and/or regulatory enforcement as well as any negative media coverage.
+Burford screens all prospective clients and suppliers, with enhanced due diligence applied in high-risk jurisdictions.
+The comprehensive screening process includes a review of any history of legal and/or regulatory enforcement action as well as adverse media coverage.

 Whistleblowing Policy

-Burford operates a policy so that all employees know that they can raise concerns about business practices, whether the issue is internal to Burford or in relation to an external client or supplier.
+Burford maintains a whistleblowing policy pursuant to which all employees are encouraged to raise concerns about business practices on a confidential basis, whether the issue is internal to Burford or relates to an external client or supplier, without fear of retaliation.

 Our Performance Indicators

-There is no evidence of, or serious risk of, modern slavery in Burford’s business or supply chains.
-However, Burford will continue to stay vigilant and monitor any changes to the business or supply chains that would warrant additional scrutiny.
+During the financial year ended 31 December 2025, there has been no evidence of, nor any reported incidents relating to, modern slavery in Burford’s business or supply chains.
+Burford will continue to remain vigilant and to monitor any changes to its business or supply chains that may warrant additional scrutiny or remedial action.

 Staff Awareness

-On at least an annual basis, Burford sends a communication reminder to all employees of their obligations to monitor and escalate any concerns related to slavery or human trafficking to Senior Management.
+On at least an annual basis, Burford provides training and issues communications to all employees reminding them of their obligations to identify, monitor and escalate any concerns related to modern slavery or human trafficking to Senior Management without delay.

 Approval

-This statement is approved by the board of directors of Burford Capital Limited on 13 May 2025 for and on behalf of Burford, pursuant to Section 54 of the MSA.
+This statement is approved by the board of directors of Burford Capital Limited on 12 May 2026 for and on behalf of Burford, pursuant to Section 54 of the MSA, in respect of the financial year ended 31 December 2025.

 Chairman Signature